• Skip to primary navigation

 RossHelen / shutterstock.com

-Better known as MAMbo, the Museum of Modern Art in Bologna is a fairly new arrival, having only opened in 2007.
-A vast museum, the permanent exhibitions here look at the evolution of Italian art from World War II through to modern day.
-Exhibits are divided into different themes but sometimes include dedicated exhibits for Italian and overseas artists.
-The museum has also played host to the Museo Morandi, which has a collection of works by the painter Giorgio Morandi.
+Better known as MAMbo, the vast Museum of Modern Art of Bologna is a relatively new arrival, having opened in 2007.
+Its permanent exhibitions look at the evolution of Italian art from World War II to modern day.
+The exhibits are divided by artistic theme but sometimes include dedicated displays for Italian or overseas artists.
+The museum has also hosted the Museo Morandi, which features a collection of works by painter Giorgio Morandi.

-Off on its own, well out of the city center lies the Sanctuary of the Madonna di San Luca on a hill overlooking Bologna.
-While you can see the church from the city center, a visit to the sanctuary is much more than just looking at the church up close.
-For starters, there’s the covered arcade of 666 arches which starts at the Arco Del Meloncello and takes you 3.8 km up to the sanctuary on top of the hill.
-Then there’s the incomparable views you’re rewarded with of Bologna and its cityscape below.
-All of this makes it a perfect way to round out your time in Bologna.
+For starters, there’s the covered arcade of 666 arches, which begins at the Arco del Meloncello and takes you 3.8 kilometers up to the sanctuary on top of the hill.
+Then there’s the incomparable views of Bologna and its cityscape below.
+All of this makes the sanctuary a perfect way to round out your time in Bologna.

 View at the Sanctuary of the Madonna di San Luca in Bologna, Italy